Smoking in Pregnancy: A Danger to Mother and Baby

-It’s well known, for example, that smoking can impair fertility and in addition to the general risks of smoking, pregnant women also face additional pregnancy-related health risks including;
+It’s well known that smoking can impair fertility (Your Fertility 2021), and in addition to the general risks of smoking, pregnant women also face additional pregnancy-related health risks including:

-Smoking while pregnant is well known to be harmful to the growing foetus with an increased risk of miscarriage, higher rates of IVF failures, intrauterine growth retardation and premature birth.
-More recently the spotlight has also focused on the increased risks of birth defects.
+Smoking while pregnant is well-known to be harmful to the growing fetus, with an increased risk of miscarriage, IVF failure, intrauterine growth restriction, premature birth and birth defects (DoH 2021; Quit Victoria 2018).

-What most will agree on though, is that nicotine, together with the multiple carcinogenic pollutants found in cigarettes is detrimental to healthy foetal development.
-It’s generally agreed that unless further research proves otherwise public health information should make women aware of these potential risks and provide practical help and encouragement to quit smoking early in pregnancy, and ideally prior to conception.
+Nicotine, together with the multiple carcinogenic pollutants found in cigarettes, is detrimental to healthy fetal development.
+It’s generally agreed that unless further research proves otherwise, public health information should make women aware of these potential risks and provide practical help and encouragement to quit smoking early in pregnancy, and ideally prior to conception.

-As nicotine addiction is the factor that stops many women from giving up smoking during pregnancy, use of nicotine replacement therapy (NRT) has been suggested as a lower risk to the foetus.
-However, the safety of NRT has not yet been well documented and many researchers have conflicting opinions about its potential to harm the foetus.
+As nicotine addiction is the factor that stops many women from giving up smoking during pregnancy, the use of nicotine replacement therapy (NRT) has been suggested as a lower risk to the fetus.
+However, the safety of NRT has not yet been well documented and many researchers have conflicting opinions about its potential to harm the fetus.

 Wickström (2007) suggests that this is because the causative agents for the harmful effects of smoking have been difficult to determine as cigarette smoke contains thousands of biologically active compounds.
-Some of these substances are well known to be foetal toxins, for example, carbon monoxide and nicotine.
-The effect of many other potential toxins have yet to be effectively researched.
+Some of these substances are well known to be fetal toxins, for example, carbon monoxide and nicotine.
+The effecst of many other potential toxins have yet to be effectively researched.

-In theory, nicotine replacement should be safer than smoking, but as several animal studies have shown, the total dose of nicotine that the foetus is exposed to is a significant factor for brain development.
-Since conventional doses of NRT may be less effective in pregnancy, the higher doses of nicotine needed may exceed the threshold for alterations in brain development and cause foetal harm.
+In theory, nicotine replacement should be safer than smoking, but as several animal studies have shown, the total dose of nicotine that the fetus is exposed to is a significant factor for brain development.
+Since conventional doses of NRT may be less effective in pregnancy, the higher doses of nicotine needed may exceed the threshold for alterations in brain development and cause fetal harm.

 Although pregnancy is often a strong motivator for smoking cessation, many women continue to smoke and more effective strategies to help them become non-smokers are urgently needed.

-It’s now widely accepted that any contact with a pregnant woman from preconception through to postnatal visits, provides an opportunity to give advice on smoking cessation, but many midwives remain unclear on what exactly this advice should be.
+It’s now widely accepted that any contact with a pregnant woman from preconception through to postnatal visits provide an opportunity to give advice on smoking cessation, but many midwives remain unclear on what exactly this advice should be.

-In the UK, the National Institute of Clinical Excellence (NICE 2010) suggests that practitioners should follow the ‘ask, advise and act‘ sequence to help mothers become non-smokers.
+In the UK, the National Institute of Clinical Excellence (NICE 2010) suggests that practitioners should follow the ask, advise and act sequence to help pregnant patientd become non-smokers:

-Although these guidelines are clear about the need to help mothers stop smoking, it’s also clear that practitioners lack confidence and training on how to communicate this message in a way that actually achieves behavioural change.
+Although these guidelines are clear about the need to help pregnant patients stop smoking, it’s also clear that practitioners lack confidence and training on how to communicate this message in a way that actually achieves behavioural change.

-Similar research carried out by Longman (2018), explored the enablers and barriers to implementation of the Australian smoking cessation in pregnancy guidelines.
-These guidelines suggest that practitioners follow ‘the 5 A’s of cessation.’
+Similar research carried out by Longman et al. (2018) explored the enablers and barriers to implementation of the Australian smoking cessation in pregnancy guidelines.
+These guidelines suggest that practitioners follow the 5 A’s of cessation:

 Again, barriers to success include knowledge and skills gaps, reluctance to engage in ‘difficult conversations’, as well as perceiving smoking as a social activity.